fschwiet/fschwiet-boxstarter/README.md

 Basically, custom modules are developed and kept in source control.
 To run them from a machine, that source code repository is placed in boxstarter's working directory.
 Its straightforward to read what a package does, or copy a package to create a new one.
 Its a good idea to test things on a VM first.

+The easiest way to extend a package is to add dependencies that are in the chocolatey gallery [http://chocolatey.org/].
+The are additional commands available from both chocolatey and boxstarter (https://github.com/chocolatey/chocolatey/wiki/CommandsReference and http://boxstarter.codeplex.com/documentation)

 To run the packages:

 * Install Chocolatey (http://chocolatey.org/)